nbontempo/nbontempo.github.io/content/posts/2018/1-introduction-pipeline.md

 tags: ["dataflow", "pipeline"]
 ---

 Hello Guys, recently I changed a job going to a new challenge into [Take](https://take.net/).
 From this, I'm studying parts of the stack which Dataflow is a big part.
-This is the start of my resume mostly provided by the study of the documentation and some coding.
+This is the start of my summary mostly provided by the study of the documentation and some coding.

 # Processing Pipelines (Dataflow) - Introduction